 Foreign odors impair sensory perception.

-If you want to analyze coffee (or wine and beer) sensorially, make sure there are no extraneous odors in the room.
-After all, the scent of roses, linden blossoms, and jasmine should come from your coffee, not your perfume.
+If you want to analyze coffee (or wine and beer) sensorially, ensure that there are no foreign odors in the room.
+After all, the scent of roses, linden blossoms, and jasmine should come from your coffee and not from your perfume.

 What you need: